Quantum fluctuation-induced first-order breaking of time-reversal symmetry in unconventional superconductors

 Figure~\ref{fig:stiff} shows the phase stiffness without and with the phase fluctuations.
 The stiffness tensor for the square lattice satisfies $D_{\alpha\beta}=D_{xx}\delta_{\alpha\beta}$.
 The mean-field stiffness $D_{xx}^{(0)}$ is a continuous function of the chemical potential and temperature, whereas the phase-fluctuating stiffness $D_{xx}$ is discontinuous, reflecting again the first-order nature of the quantum phase transition.
-Moreover, the phase fluctuations suppress the phase stiffness even at zero temperature around the $s+id$ dome, i.e., near the quantum critical point.
-The maximum suppression at zero temperature within the range of chemical potential in Fig.~\ref{fig:stiff} is $15\%$.
+Moreover, the phase fluctuations suppress the phase stiffness even at zero temperature around the $s + \ii d$ dome, i.e., near the quantum critical point.
 We find that there is almost no stiffness suppression for chemical potentials far away from the quantum critical point.
 Given that our system is clean, this result recognizes the important role of the $\mathcal{T}$-breaking quantum critical point in suppressing the phase stiffness in the ground state.

-\paragraph{Discussion---} The formalism we presented is essentially a \emph{self-consistent} Gaussian approximation for the phase fluctuations that couple to the long-range charge fluctuations on the level of the random phase approximation.
+\paragraph{Discussion---} The formalism we presented is essentially a \emph{self-consistent} (because we minimized the \emph{total} free energy that includes the phase-fluctuation correction) Gaussian approximation for the phase fluctuations that couple to the long-range charge fluctuations at the level of the random phase approximation.
 Because it is a self-consistent approach, this formalism takes into account some higher-order effects of the phase fluctuations beyond the bare Gaussian approximation.
 It should be these higher-order effects that modify the order of the $\mathcal{T}$-breaking quantum phase transition.

-Increasing the ratio of the cutoff wavevector over the gap amplitude $q_c/|\Delta_x|$ within a limit leads to a more profound modification of the phase diagram but keeps the qualitative features presented in this work.
+Increasing the cutoff wavevector within a limit leads to a more profound modification of the phase diagram but retains the qualitative features presented in this work.
 However, if $q_c/|\Delta_x|$ is set beyond the limit, e.g., $q_c=4|\Delta_x|/v_F$, we find that the saddle point solution will be unstable at high temperatures well above the superconducting transition temperature~\cite{paramekanti00effective}.

 A recent experiment showed that in an amorphous superconductor, increasing disorder quickly widens the temperature window of the pseudogap (phase fluctuating) phase and finally leads to a first-order quantum phase transition from the superconducting phase to a glassy insulator~\cite{charpentier25first}.
 This is consistent with the theoretical anticipation that disorder is more influential in promoting the superconducting phase fluctuations and altering the nature of a quantum phase transition compared with a clean system~\cite{charpentier25first}.
 In this context, we showed that the inherent phase fluctuations in a clean system can also alter the order of a $\mathcal{T}$-breaking quantum phase transition within superconducting phases, demonstrating the vulnerability of $\mathcal{T}$-broken superconductivity to the order-parameter phase fluctuations.